Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 In this subsection we will introduce a strikingly simple and powerful form of extended conditional independence that works for all measurable spaces and satisfies all the separoid rules.
 For this consider a transition probability space $\lp \Wcal \times \Tcal, \Kk(W|T) \rp$ and transitional random variables $X:\, \Wcal \times \Tcal \to \Xcal$, $Y:\, \Wcal \times \Tcal \to \Ycal$, $Z:\,\Wcal \times \Tcal \to \Zcal$.
 Furthermore, fix a set $\Qcal \ins \Pcal(\Tcal)$ of probability measures on $\Tcal$, e.g.\ $\Qcal= \Pcal(\Tcal)$ or $\Qcal=\lC\deltabf_t\,|\,t \in \Tcal \rC$.
 Then we can define \emph{$\Qcal$-extended conditional independence} as:

 It is easily seen that the usual weak conditional independence $\Indep^\omega$ satisfies all separoid axioms \cite{Daw01,CD17} for arbitrary measurable spaces.
 Furthermore, if one combines several separoids by conjunction $\land$ then one gets another separoid, see \cite{Daw01}.
 So $\Indep_{\Kk(W|T) \otimes \Qcal}^\omega $ clearly satisfies all (symmetric) separoid axioms for arbitrary measurable spaces.
-By Theorem \ref{thm:supp:ci-equivalences} we have the implications:
+By \Cref{thm:supp:ci-equivalences} we have the implications:

-The middle ternary relation in $X,Y,Z$ satisfy the asymmetric separoid rules from Theorem \ref{thm:separoid_axioms-tci}, but without any requirement for standard or countably generated measurable spaces, in contrast to transitional conditional indpendence on the left.
-The asymmetric separoid rules for the middle relation follow from the right relation and Theorem \ref{thm:plus-t-k-separoid}.
+The middle ternary relation in $X,Y,Z$ satisfy the asymmetric separoid rules from \Cref{thm:separoid_axioms-tci}, but without any requirement on the underlying measurable spaces, in contrast to transitional conditional independence on the left.
+The asymmetric separoid rules for the middle relation follow from the right relation and \Cref{thm:plus-t-k-separoid}.

 It seems that $\Qcal$-extended conditional independence checks all boxes that one would like to have from a notion of extended conditional independence.
 It is certainly simpler than most other notions.
 It just comes with one drawback: it does not provide one with the existence or factorization of certain Markov kernels.
-When the reverse implication holds is stated in Theorem \ref{thm:supp:ci-equivalences}, e.g.\ if $\deltabf_t \in \Qcal$ for all $t\in \Tcal$ and $X \ismapof_\Kk^\ast Z$, where the latter encodes the existence of a certain Markov kernel, which is thus the main obstruction to arrive at transitional conditional independence.
+When the reverse implication holds is stated in \Cref{thm:supp:ci-equivalences}, e.g.\ if $\deltabf_t \in \Qcal$ for all $t\in \Tcal$ and $X \ismapof_\Kk^\ast Z$, where the latter encodes the existence of a certain Markov kernel, which is thus the main obstruction to arrive at transitional conditional independence.

-To ellaborate further, a specialized version of this $\Qcal$-extended conditional independence was first introduced in \cite{FM20}, where it was used to derive the causal do-calculus rules, see \cite{Pearl09,FM20}, for certain structural causal models.
+To elaborate further, a specialized version of this $\Qcal$-extended conditional independence was first introduced in \cite{FM20}, where it was used to derive the causal do-calculus rules, see \cite{Pearl09,FM20}, for certain structural causal models.
 In their proofs they had to construct certain Markov kernels and then check for $\Qcal$-extended conditional independence.
-Since the construction of such Markov kernels became complicated many corner cases could not been proved.
+Since the construction of such Markov kernels became complicated many corner cases have not been proved.
 The main ingredient of their proof was a \emph{global Markov property} for $\Qcal$-extended conditional independence: